NataliMRocha/So_long/README.md

 # :clipboard: So_long | 42 SP
 - Actual Status : finished.
-- Result        : Approved with 105 points by moulinette (the 42 tester) ✅
+- Result        : Approved with 105 points ✅

    So_long is the fifthy project at 42.
 This project is a very small 2D game.
 Its purpose is to make you work with textures, sprites, and some other very basic gameplay elements..
+  	:brazil:So_long é o quinto projeta da 42.
+  Esse projeto é um joquinho em 2D.
+O objetivo é trabalhar com texturas, sprites, e alguns elementos básicos de gameplay!

 #### We need to implement the following rules: